Anudinkk/Telecom-customer-retention-Dashboard/README.md

 - **Fiber Optic dominates** with 62.11% of total monthly charges, followed by **DSL** at 30.71%.
 Despite its higher cost, Fiber Optic's popularity suggests a strong demand for high-speed internet.
 - Customers with **no internet service** account for only 7.05% of charges, highlighting the company's core internet-driven revenue model.

-**Opportunity:** Address churn in Fiber Optic customers, as they represent the highest revenue potential but also pose the greatest churn risk.

 ### 2. **Churn Rate by Tenure and Internet Service**

 - Churn is significantly higher for customers with **shorter tenures**, particularly those using **Fiber Optic** services.
 - A clear trend emerges: **longer-tenured customers** exhibit lower churn rates, underscoring the value of loyalty-building initiatives.

-**Opportunity:** Introduce retention incentives such as discounts or perks for newer customers to extend their tenure.

 ### 3. **Demographics: Gender and Senior Citizens**

 - **Multiple Lines Analysis:** The majority of customers do not use multiple lines.
 Those who do are evenly distributed across genders, indicating a balanced usage pattern.